codesandbox/codesandboxer/packages/codesandboxer/README.md

 ### finaliseCSB(compiledInfo, config)

-The FinaliseCSB function is used to generate a parameter hash of the file contents that can be sent to codesandbox using `sendFilesToCSB`.
+The FinaliseCSB function is used to generate a parameter hash of the file contents that can be sent to CodeSandbox using `sendFilesToCSB`.
 It takes in the result of `fetchFiles`, however is separate so you can intercept files and either examine or modify them before it is sent to codesandbox.

 The config object is optional, and can have any of the following properties: